Machine Learning for MU-MIMO Receive Processing in OFDM Systems: ML-Enhanced receiver architecture

 \subsubsection{Uplink scenario}

 The \gls{ML}-enhanced uplink channel estimation architecture is depicted in Fig.~\ref{fig:ch_est_ml}.
-In this scenario, the spatial channel estimation error covariance $\Em$ is needed to compute both the equalized symbols \eqref{eq:W} and the uplink post-equalization noise variance \eqref{eq:eq_snr_ul}.
-An example of the amplitude and phase of an estimate of a covariance matrix $\widehat{\Em}_{1,1}^{(1)}$ is shown in Fig.~\ref{fig:E}.
+In this scenario, the spatial channel estimation error covariance matrices $\Em_{f,t}$ is needed to compute both the equalized symbols \eqref{eq:W} and the uplink post-equalization noise variance \eqref{eq:eq_snr_ul}.
+An example of the amplitude and phase of an estimate of a covariance matrix $\widehat{\Em}_{1,1}^{(1)}$ is shown in Fig.~\ref{fig:E} for a \gls{ULA} of antennas at the \gls{BS}.
 One can see that the amplitude of the coefficients of $\widehat{\Em}^{(1)}_{1,1}$ decays rapidly when moving away from the diagonal.
 The phase, on the other hand, exhibits a more surprising pattern, with a phase difference of roughly $\pi$ between two adjacent antennas.
 To predict every element of $\widehat{\Em}^{(k)}$ for user $k$, a naively designed \gls{CNN} would need to output $N_f N_t N_m ^2$ complex parameters.
 This would be of prohibitive complexity for any large number of subcarriers, symbols, or receiving antennas.
-For this reason, we propose to approximate every element $(a,b)$ of $\widehat{\Em}_{f,t}^{(k)}$ with a complex power decay model:
+For this reason, we propose to approximate every element $(x,y)$ of $\widehat{\Em}_{f,t}^{(k)}$ with a complex power decay model:

-where $b-a$ is the horizontal position difference of that element with respect to the diagonal, and $\alpha_{f,t}$, $\beta_{f,t}$, and $\gamma$ are the parameters of this model.
-A constant phase offset from one \gls{RE} to an adjacent one is assumed, which matches our experimental observations.
+where $y-x$ is the horizontal position difference between that element and the diagonal, and $\alpha_{f,t}$, $\beta_{f,t}$, and $\gamma$ are parameters of this model.
+For a planar array, one could use such a model for each dimension, and take their Kronecker product to obtain the spatial channel estimation error covariance matrices.
+A constant phase offset between two adjacent \glspl{RE} is assumed, which matches our experimental observations.
 The parameters $\alpha_{f,t}$ and $\beta_{f,t}$ respectively control the scale and the decay of the model, and depend on the \gls{RE} $(f,t)$.